Shropshire: South Shropshire

 South Shropshire is more rural, with fewer settlements and no large towns, and its landscape differs greatly from that of North Shropshire.
 The area is dominated by significant hill ranges and river valleys, woods, pine forests and "batches", a colloquial term for small valleys.
 Farming is more pastoral than the arable found in the north of the county.
 The only substantial towns are Bridgnorth, with a population of around 12,000 people, Ludlow and Church Stretton.
 The Shropshire Hills AONB is located in the south-west, covering an area of 312 sqmi; it forms the only specifically protected area of the county.
 Inside this area is the popular Long Mynd, a large plateau of 1693 ft overlooking Church Stretton and to its west, the 1759 ft rocky ridge of Stiperstones.

 The A49 is the main road through the area, running north to south, from Shrewsbury to Herefordshire.
 A railway line runs through the area on the same route as the A49 with stations at Church Stretton, Craven Arms and Ludlow.
-The steam heritage Severn Valley Railway runs from Bridgnorth into Worcestershire along the Severn Valley, terminating at Kidderminster Town.
+The steam heritage Severn Valley Railway runs from Bridgnorth into Worcestershire along the Severn Valley, terminating at Kidderminster.

 Because of its valley location and character, Church Stretton is sometimes called Little Switzerland, and is depicted in Little Switzerland.
 Nearby are the old mining and quarrying communities on the Clee Hills, notable geological features in the Onny Valley and Wenlock Edge and fertile farmland in Corve Dale.
 The River Teme drains this part of the county, before flowing into Worcestershire to the south and joining the River Severn.

 One of the Clee Hills, the Brown Clee Hill, is the county's highest peak at 540 m.
 It is the 13th highest county top in England.

 South West Shropshire is a markedly rural part of the county, with Clun Forest, Offa's Dyke, the River Clun and the River Onny.
 The small towns of Clun and Bishop's Castle are in this area.
 To the south of Clun is the Welsh border town of Knighton.